Table of Contents

 Comparative Form

 It is Used to compare two nouns, indicating that one has more or less of a certain quality than the other.
 For most one-syllable adjectives, add -er.
 For adjectives with two syllables ending in -y, change the -y to -i and add -er.
-For other two-syllable adjectives and those with three or more syllables, use more or less before the adjective.

 Examples: